stephen-nene/superheros/README.md

    }
    ```

-3. **`POST /powers`**
+3. **GET /powers**

    - This route should return an array of all `powers` in the following **JSON** format.

      ```json
              [
-                 {    "id": 1,    "name": "super strength",    "description": "gives the wielder super-human strengths"  },  {    "id": 2,    "name": "flight",    "description": "gives the wielder the ability to fly through the skies at supersonic speed"  }]
+                {    "id": 1,
+                      "name": "super strength",    "description": "gives the wielder super-human strengths" },
+                {
+                     "id": 2,
+                     "name": "flight",
-     [  {    "id": 1,    "name": "super strength",    "description": "gives the wielder super-human strengths"  },  {    "id": 2,    "name": "flight",    "description": "gives the wielder the ability to fly through the skies at supersonic speed"  }]
+                     "description": "gives the wielder the ability to fly through the skies at supersonic speed" }
+             ]

      ```
+4. **GET /powers/:id**
+  -  If the power with the specified id exists, returns the details of the power in JSON format with their id, name and description.
+The format of the JSON response is

+    ```json
+            {
+                "id": 1,
+                "name": "super strength",
+                "description": "gives the wielder super-human strengths"
+            }
+    ```
+  - If the power with the specified id does not exist, returns a JSON response with an error message and the appropriate HTTP status code:
+    ```json
+            {
+                 "error": "Power not found"
+            }
+    ```
+5. **PATCH /powers/:id**
+  - Updates the description of the power with the specified id.
+Accepts a JSON object in the request body with the updated description in the "description" field.
+The format of the JSON response depends on the success of the update operation:
+      -If the power with the specified id exists and is updated successfully (passes validations), returns the updated details of the power in JSON format with their id, name and updated description.
+The format of the JSON response is:

+        ```json
+                {
+                    "id": 1,
+                    "name": "super strength update",
+                    "description":"updated description"
+                }
+        ```
+  - If the power with the specified id does not exist, returns a JSON response with an error message and the appropriate HTTP status code:
+        ```json
+                {
+                    "error":"power not found"
+                }
+        ```
+  - If the power with the specified id is not updated successfully (does not passvalidations), returns a JSON response with an error message and the appropriate HTTP status code:
+        ```json
+                {
+                    "errors":["Validation errors"]
+                }
+        ```
+6. **POST /hero_powers**
+  - Creates a new HeroPower association between an existing power and hero.
+Accepts a JSON object in the request body with the following properties:
+        ```json
+                {
+                    "strength":"medium",
+                    "power_id":"1",
+                    "hero_id":"2"
+                }
+        ```
+  - If the HeroPower is created successfully, returns a JSON response with the details of the hero in the format specified below :
+        ```json
+           {
+                "id": 1,
+                "name": "Kamala Khan",
+                "super_name": "Ms. Marvel",
+                "powers": [
+                    {
+                    "id": 1,
+                    "name": "super strength",
+                    "description": "gives the wielder super-human strengths"
+                    },
+                    {
+                    "id": 2,
+                    "name": "flight",
+                    "description": "gives the wielder the ability to fly through the skies at supersonic speed" }
+                ]
+            }
+        ```
+  - If the `HeroPower` is **not** created successfully, return the following JSON data, along with the appropriate HTTP status code:
+        ```json
+                "errors": ["validation errors"]
+        ```

-4. **`DELETE /powers/:id`**
+7. **DELETE /powers/:id`**
    - This route should return information about a specific `power`.
 If the `power` with the given ID exists, it should return **JSON** data in the following format.
   ```json
                {